 Non-stick surface and comfortable handle

-Well known in Germany, signs this collection of the German brand to certify the quality of a range of pans that guarantees to give the same professional results at home as in a restaurant.
+Well-known in Germany, signs this collection of the German brand to certify the quality of a range of pans that guarantees to give the same professional results at home as in a restaurant.
 The result is high-quality pans, which impress with their elegant design and high material quality and even meet the needs of professional chefs like Cornelia Poletto owner of a professional restaurant kitchen.

 Featuring a 5-Ply Fully Clad Construction with aluminum core coating, this pan is suitable for all stovetops, dishwasher safe, and features an aluminum core sandwich base for even heat distribution.
 The iron handle is silicone coated to stay cool and is oven safe up to 260ºC.
 For added safety and easy handling, the non-slip, heat-resistant cast iron handle with a silicone coating.
 The handle stays cool throughout the cooking process.
-The fact that pans can be washed in the dishwasher for added pleasure.
+The fact is that pans can be washed in the dishwasher for added pleasure.
 Dry with a wet towel before storing the pan.

 We have higher-end pans such as the Silver Star collection from the prestigious Swiss firm, whose 30-cm model costs.
 Designed and manufactured in the Alpine country, it is a stainless steel utensil(18/10) with a high-quality non-stick coating in several layers, with a superthermal bottom with an aluminum core resistant to high temperatures, shocks, and deformations, which also distributes heat homogeneously.